Tufts Entrepreneurs Tackle Tough Questions - Checking in on past $100k New Ventures Competition Winners

 Location: Zoom Webinar

 Sponsor: Tufts Entrepreneurial Alumni Network and Tufts Entrepreneurship Center

 Cost: Free, but please RSVP

 Tufts Entrepreneurial Alumni Network (TEAN), a part of the Tufts Entrepreneurship Center (TEC) ecosystem, is pleased to bring you the third event in its series of monitor-side chats.
-On Tuesday, June 2nd we'll be chatting with past winners of the Tufts $100k Venture Competition about the changing nature of their business operations during COVID-19.
+On Tuesday, July 14th, we'll be chatting with past winners of the Tufts $100k New Ventures Competition about the changing nature of their business operations during COVID-19.

 The annual Tufts $100k New Ventures Competition draws entries from alumni, faculty, staff, undergraduate students, and graduate students from all ten schools across the university to compete for prizes and in-kind services totaling more than $100,000 to grow their business ideas and is hosted by TEC.